Device tree overlays

 To load a device tree overlay on Bela, we must first know which version of the Bela image is running on the board.

-Find the current version using this command on Bela’s command line:
+Find the current version using this command on Bela’s command line (or in the console at the bottom of the IDE):

 $ grep "Bela image" /etc/motd